What is a DNP?

 How often do I need to come to campus?

-Using a hybrid model of education, students will be expected to be on campus for face-to-face classes on a scheduled basis through the semester.
-Face-to-face class sessions are scheduled late afternoon or evening.
-The online educational process is conducted through the college’s on-line platform, Moodle.
-The clinical practice residencies will be faculty guided through practicum experiences.
-This may include local and regional clinical agency placement.
-Elms College DNP faculty in collaboration with the student will determine clinical placement as part of the faculty mentorship toward completing the DNP Program.
+Using a hybrid model of education, students will be expected to be on campus for face-to-face or on Zoom sessions on a scheduled basis throughout the semester.
+The hybrid online educational process is conducted through the college’s on-line platform, Moodle.

 What is a practicum?